steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-Instruments.md

 {{#include _Maximum-Macro-Page-Size.md}}

 * The voice management of the top element in the **Program Tree** must be activated.
-In the example above, the top element would be the element Instrument.
-The Polyphony setting for each Layer on HALion Sonic's **Program** tab won't work if the voice management isn't activated.
+In the example above, the top element would be the element "Instrument".
+The Polyphony setting for each layer on HALion Sonic's **Program** tab will not work if the voice management is not activated.

 >&#10069; When activating the voice management, the Polyphony and Key Polyphony should be set to values that match your instrument.
 The following values have proven to be useful for many instruments: Polyphony = 16 and Key Polyphony = 4.